Asia

 If you ever make it to Pamukkale, you will likely start your experience from the top where the ancient Greeco-Roman city of Hierapolis is nestled.

-Both Pamukkale's white travertines and Hierapolis make a World Heritage Site which was establish here in 1988 to literally save these treasures from irreversible damage done by mass tourism.
+Both Pamukkale's white travertines and Hierapolis are World Heritage Sites which were established here in 1988 to literally save these treasures from irreversible damage done by mass tourism.

 What I didn't take into account when I was planning the trip to Pamukkale was the daytime summer heat.
-With the temperatures reaching 41 C / 106 F (pictured below), you risk to de-hydrate your body and develop a sunstroke, a life-threatening condition.
+With the temperatures reaching 41 C / 106 F (pictured below), you risk dehydrating your body and developing sunstroke, a life-threatening condition.

-So we waited in the shadow until around 5 pm when it's not too-too hot.
+So we waited in the shadow until around 5 pm when it was not too hot.

 The water from its natural hot springs is no longer enough to sustain this place.
 So the water gets pumped up to fill in Pamukkale's travertine pools.

-The majority of hot springs pools are no longer accessible for visitors since the creating a World Heritage Site.
+The majority of hot spring pools are no longer accessible to visitors since the creation of a World Heritage Site.

-Visitors can only bath or wade into small pools along the pathway.
+Visitors can only bathe or wade into small pools along the pathway.

 The turquoise pools made with travertines are simply stunning.
 I've never seen anything like this before.